Anne Halkett: Personal life

 Halkett came to Scotland and met King Charles at Dunfermline Palace.
 She practised medicine in Scotland, at Kinross and at Fyvie Castle where she stayed with Countess of Dunfermline.
 Bampfield came to see her at Fyvie.

 In June 1652, she stayed a few days at Floors Castle with the Countess of Roxburghe.
-On her return to Edinburgh she stayed with the Sophia Lindsay, the pregnant wife of Sir Robert Moray in Lord Tweeddale's house in the Canongate.
+On her return to Edinburgh she stayed with Sophia Lindsay, the pregnant wife of Sir Robert Moray in Lord Tweeddale's house in the Canongate.
 Sophia Lindsay died in childbirth a few days after Christmas.
 In February, Anne Murray moved to a lodging in Blackfriar's Wynd.

 She later became a governess in the household of Sir James Halkett, a widower with two daughters.
 They were married in 1656 at Charlton House, the service was conducted in Henry Newton's closet by Mr Robert Gale, the chaplain of Christian Cavendish, Countess of Devonshire.

 Halkett was happily married to Sir James for 20 years.
 During her first pregnancy she wrote The Mother's Will to her Unborn Child.
 When he died she was left with insufficient funds to support her family, and made her living by teaching children of nobility in her home.
 Her financial difficulties eased when James II provided her with a pension for her services to him during the English Civil War.

 When she died, Halkett left behind 21 folio and quarto manuscript volumes that had been written between 1644 and the late 1690s.
 These manuscripts are now housed in the National Library of Scotland.